-Pay for Success (PFS) is an innovative funding model that drives government resources toward social programs that prove effective at providing positive results to the people who need them most.
-PFS expands available funding for nonprofit service providers and tracks the effectiveness of programs over time to ensure that funding is directed toward programs that succeed in measurably improving the lives of people most in need.
+Pay for Success (PFS) is an innovative funding model that drives government resources toward social programs that prove effective.
+PFS expands available funding for nonprofit service providers and tracks the effectiveness of programs over time to ensure that funding is directed toward interventions that succeed in measurably improving the lives of people most in need.

-PFS enables governments to draw in greater and more diverse resources to tackle social problems by tapping private investments for the upfront costs of the programs.
+PFS enables governments to draw in greater and more diverse resources to tackle endemic social problems by tapping private investments for the upfront costs of the programs.
 If the program is successful in delivering services that improve the lives of the people it is meant to serve, then government repays those who made the original investment.
-If, and only if, the program exceeds the pre-determined outcomes, the government pays a small return on the investment.
-If the program does not achieve its target results, government does not repay those who made the original investment.
+If and only if the program exceeds the pre-determined outcomes, the government pays a small return on the investment.
+If the program does not achieve its target results, government does not repay the original investors.
 This model ensures that taxpayer dollars are being spent only on programs that actually work.